abhinav211203/abhinav211203/README.md

 - 👋 Hi, I’m Kumar Abhinav Verma
-- 👀 I’m interested in Coding and technical
+- 👀 I’m interested in Coding and used technical tools in real word
 - 🌱 I’m currently learning Next.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...